| Daniel Béland

 [full CV - PDF]

-A political sociologist analyzing politics and public policy from a comparative and historical perspective, Professor Béland has published 10 books and more than 75 peer-reviewed articles in international scholarly journals.
-His most recent books include The Politics of Policy Change: Welfare, Medicare, and Social Security Reform in the United States (Georgetown University Press, 2012; co-authored with Alex Waddan), Ideas and Politics in Social Science Research (Oxford University Press, 2011; co-edited with Robert Henry Cox), What is Social Policy?
+Professor Béland has published more than 20 books and 180 articles in peer-reviewed journals and his work has been cited more than 13,000 times, according to Google Scholar.
+His books include Fiscal Federalism in Canada: Analysis, Evaluation, Prescription (University of Toronto Press, 2024; co-edited with André Lecours, Trevor Tombe and Eric Champagne), Putting Federalism in Its Place: The Territorial Politics of Social Policy Revisited (University of Michigan Press, 2023; with Scott Greer, André Lecours and Kenneth Dubin), Policy Feedback: How Policies Shape Politics (Cambridge University Press, 2022; with Andrea Louise Campbell and R. Kent Weaver),How Ideas and Institutions Shape the Politics of Public Policy (Cambridge University Press, 2019), Universality and Social Policy in Canada (University of Toronto Press, 2019; co-edited with Gregory P. Marchildon and Michael Prince); Fiscal Federalism and Equalization Policy in Canada: Political and Economic Dimensions (University of Toronto Press, 2007; with André Lecours, Gregory P. Marchildon, Haizhen Mou, and Rose Olfert); An Advanced Introduction to Social Policy (Edward Elgar, 2016; with Rianne Mahon), Obamacare Wars: Federalism, State Politics, and the Affordable Care Act (University Press of Kansas, 2016; with Philip Rocco and Alex Waddan); Welfare Reform in Canada: Provincial Social Assistance in Comparative Perspective (University of Toronto Press, 2015; co-edited with Pierre-Marc-Daigneault); The Oxford Handbook of U.S. Social Policy (Oxford University Press, 2014; co-edited with Christopher Howard and Kimberly J. Morgan); The Politics of Policy Change: Welfare, Medicare, and Social Security Reform in the United States (Georgetown University Press, 2012; co-authored with Alex Waddan), Ideas and Politics in Social Science Research (Oxford University Press, 2011; co-edited with Robert Henry Cox), What is Social Policy?
 Understanding the Welfare State (Polity, 2010), Public and Private Social Policy: Health and Pension Policies in a New Era (Palgrave Macmillan, 2008; co-edited with Brian Gran), and Nationalism and Social Policy: The Politics of Territorial Solidarity (Oxford University Press, 2008; co-authored with André Lecours).
-He has also co-edited special issues for the Canadian Journal of Sociology (2004), International Journal of Social Welfare (2012), Governance (2012), and Revue française de science politique (forthcoming).
-To support his research, he has been awarded two SSHRC (Social Sciences and Humanities Research Council of Canada) standard research grants and two Canada Research Chairs (a Tier 2 followed by a Tier 1).
-Taken together, his awards and grants add up to more than 2.5 million dollars CDN in external funding.
+He has also co-edited special issues of the Canadian Journal of Sociology (2004), the International Journal of Social Welfare (2012), Governance (2013), the Revue française de science politique (2014), Canadian Public Administration (2014), Social Policy & Administration (2016; 2021), Policy and Society (2018;2022), Policy Studies Journal (2019), Journal of International and Comparative Social Policy (2019), Policy Sciences (2020), and Social Policy and Society (2021).
+To support his research, he has been awarded six SSHRC (Social Sciences and Humanities Research Council of Canada) standard research/Insight grants and two Canada Research Chairs (a Tier 2 followed by a Tier 1).
+Taken together, his awards and grants amount to more than $2.9 million CDN in external funding.

-In addition to his academic work, Professor Béland has participated in numerous training sessions for civil servants, provided policy advice to federal and provincial officials, and testified in front of the Saskatchewan Federal Electoral Boundaries Commission and the Standing Committee on Finance of the House of Commons (Canada).
-Moreover, he is regularly asked to comment on key policy and political issues by Canadian and international media outlets.
-He has also published articles in newspapers such as La Presse and the National Post (Canada), and in magazines like Policy Options (Canada), La vie des idées (France), and The Wilson Quarterly (United States).
-He is featured in the Canadian Who's Who 2011 and 2012 (University of Toronto Press), and in the Dictionary of Eminent Social Scientists: Autobiographies (Fondation Mattei Dogan).
+In addition to his academic work, Professor Béland has participated in numerous training sessions for civil servants, provided policy advice to federal and provincial officials, and testified in front of the Saskatchewan Federal Electoral Boundaries Commission, Standing Senate Committee on National Finance, and the Standing Committee on Finance of the House of Commons (Canada).
+Moreover, he is very frequently asked to comment on key policy and political issues by Canadian and international media outlets .
+He has also published articles in newspapers such as the Chicago Tribune La Presse, The Globe and Mail, the Hill Times, the Houston Chronicle, the Monkey Cage [Washington Post], the National Post, and The Toronto Star and in magazines and websites like The Conversation Policy Options La vie des idées and The Wilson Quarterly.